Consumer and Business Services (CBS), a division of the South Australian Government’s Attorney-General’s Department, works to:

 About the Commissioner

-Fraser W. Stroud is the Acting Commissioner for Consumer Affairs, Acting Commissioner for Corporate Affairs, Liquor and Gambling Acting Commissioner and Acting Commissioner for Prices.
+Martyn Campbell is the Commissioner for Consumer Affairs, Commissioner for Corporate Affairs, Liquor and Gambling Commissioner and Commissioner for Prices.
 He also has responsibility for all of the operations of Consumer and Business Services within the Attorney-General's Department.

 Access to your information